tylim88/FirelordJSDoc/docs/design_philosophy.md

 ## What FirelordJS Is Not?

-FirelordJS is not an ODM despite it does remap the data a little bit, but the purpose is to fix the bad design in the Firestore SDK API, not trying to introduce whole new way of doing thing.
-The current Firestore SDK API is good enough, there is no reason to design a whole new API on top of it, FirelordJS simply put Firestore SDK type safety on turbo mode, which is what it needs now.
+FirelordJS is not an ODM despite it does remap the data a little bit, but the purpose is to circumvent unreasonable runtime behavior in the Firestore SDK, not trying to introduce whole new way of doing thing.
+The current foundation of current Firestore SDK API is good enough, there is no reason to design a whole new API on top of it, FirelordJS simply put Firestore SDK API type safety on turbo mode, which is what it lacking of.